KansasCityWomeninTechnology/cocktails-worksheets/docs/html/3-tag-attributes/README.md

 ![](https://media.giphy.com/media/uaPeNbMJlGBPdZ5ube/giphy.gif)

+7. Now commit your project to your repo like you did before.

 # Checkpoint

 Compare your _index.html_ against the answer key for your work so far.
 It might look a little different depending on your spacing and text.